 Suggested links

 Addiction is a complex and often misunderstood subject.
-Many treatment options are available if you or a loved one has concerns about substance use.
-Learn more about what addiction is, along with various treatment options and available resources for treating this disorder.
+If you or a loved one has concerns about substance use, many treatment options are available.
+Learn more about what addiction is, along with the multitude of treatment options and resources that are available for treating this disorder.

 Battling addiction and ready for treatment?
 Find Treatment Now